 - Forms and Quality Records

 6.1.3.
-XXX’s Quality Manual and our operating procedures are maintained as pdf files and hosted at xxx.com/iso9001 for the convenience of our employees, customers, and other interested parties.
-These files can be accessed through any standard web browser, such as Internet Explorer, Chrome, Safari or FireFox.
+XXX’s Quality Manual and our operating procedures are maintained as pdf files and hosted at xxx.com/ iso 9001 for the convenience of our employees, customers, and other interested parties.
+These files can be accessed through any standard web browser, such as Internet Explorer, Chrome, Safari, or Firefox.
 They can be opened and viewed with the Adobe Acrobat browser plug-in or standalone application.

 6.1.4.
-XXX’s work instructions are maintained as .pdf files and made available throughout XXX’s internal computer network.
+XXX’s work instructions are maintained as pdf files and made available throughout XXX’s internal computer network.
 Work instructions are generally not posted on the internet.

 6.1.5.
-XXX’s forms are generated in a variety of formats appropriate to the nature of information to be captured.
+XXX’s forms are generated in a variety of formats appropriate to the nature of the information to be captured.
 The format for generating any given form, and the media required (paper or electronic) is documented in the Document Master List.

 6.1.6.
 This documented information is made accessible through computer stations and mobile devices located throughout XXX’s factory and office.
 Controlled paper copies of documents may be issued in areas where it is not practical to maintain computer equipment.

 6.1.7.
 XXX’s quality system documents are protected from unauthorized or unintended changes by passwords, restricted read/write privileges, and saved backup files.

 6.1.8.
 XXX’s quality system documents are written in English.